GabDug/vscode-pyproject-pilot/README.md

 - Exclude some pyproject.toml files from auto detection (e.g. in `venv`, `.pdm-build` folders)
 - CodeLens in lockfile (showing dependencies, dependents, ...)
 - CodeLens on dependencies in `pyproject.toml`
+- Run PDM scripts as tasks, or in the terminal

 ## Required extensions